A small upgrade can make a huge difference

 I’ll be honest.
 I could probably walk you through how to jump-start your car.
 But I’ll leave that to an expert in car repair.

-What I can help you with is where your water shut-off valve is, what it does, and why it’s important to make sure it’s in good working order.
+I can help you with where your water shut-off valve is, what it does, and why it’s essential to ensure it’s in good working order.

 What is a water shut-off valve?

 As the name implies, it’s the place in your home where the water supply enters.
-And there’s a knob, handle, lever, or handwheel to start or stop the flow of water into your home.
+And there’s a knob, handle, lever, or handwheel to start or stop water flow into your home.

-Attached to the handle is a valve inside of the supply pipe that is responsible for stopping the water flow.
+A valve inside the supply pipe is attached to the handle responsible for stopping the water flow.

 Water shut-off valves are usually gate valves or ball valves.

-Gate valves are more often found in older homes and take longer to completely shut off the water supply.
+Gate valves are often found in older homes and take longer to shut off the water supply completely.

 Ball valves are found in newer homes, require more space for the handle, are more expensive, and turn off the water flow immediately.

-Unless you’ve had a plumbing emergency, you may not know where your home’s water shut-off is located.
-And if you’ve had the misfortune of experiencing a major water leak or flooding in your home, you know that being aware of where your shut-off valve is prior to an emergency is really important.
+Unless you’ve had a plumbing emergency, you may not know where your home’s water shut-off is.
+And if you’ve had the misfortune of experiencing a major water leak or flooding in your home, you know that being aware of where your shut-off valve is before an emergency is critical.

 Times when you need to shut off the water supply to your home: